What is Juneteenth and Why is it a Holiday?

 Misconceptions About Juneteenth

-“I think a common misconception about Juneteenth is that that was the end of the story,” said Tiffany Flowers, a financial counselor at SNHU and an officer for the employee resource group BLAZE (Black Leaders Aspiring to Zealously Elevate).
+“I think a common misconception about Juneteenth is that that was the end of the story,” said Tiffany Flowers, an academic advisor at SNHU and a former officer for the employee resource group BLAZE (Black Leaders Aspiring to Zealously Elevate).

 Flowers also pointed out the phrasing of the 13th Amendment: “Neither slavery nor involuntary servitude, except as a punishment for crime whereof the party shall have been duly convicted, shall exist within the United States,” said President Abraham Lincoln.